As Gorkhaland stir continues, anger grows in the plains

 Meanwhile, reports are coming in of harassment of people from the hills and Sikkim in towns such as Siliguri, which has an overwhelming population of Bengali-speaking people, and of people even leaving.

 On Saturday evening, GJM supporters tried to set afire three finders in Kurseong, in the first such attack on emergency services.
 This followed repeated attacks in the plains on vehicles travelling to the hills.
-Vehicles crossing Siliguri on their way to Sikkim with essential items and food via National Highway 10 continue to be vandalised.
+Vehicles crossing Siliguri on their way to Sikkim with essential items and food via NH10 continue to be vandalised.

 A number of apolitical rallies have been taken out in Siliguri against the demand for a separate Gorkhaland.
 Apart from pro-Bengali groups and organisations, which have again become active, ruling Trinamool Congress workers are a prominent presence at such rallies.